 Fortunately, some of the De la Gente cooperatives have access to large roasting machines.

-Maybe it was our new sense of appreciation of the hard work than goes into a cup, but it was definitely the best coffee we had in Guatemala!
+Maybe it was our new sense of appreciation of the hard work than goes into a cup, but it was definitely the best coffee we had while backpacking in Guatemala!

 De la Gente Coffee Tour Wrap-Up